Guests exploring the ancient ruins of Knossos Palace in Crete.

 What to bring

-• Bring a hat, sunglasses, and sunscreen, especially in summer, as there’s very little shade inside the Palace grounds.
+• Don't forget a hat, sunglasses, and sunscreen during summer visits since there's minimal shade within the Palace grounds.

-• Carry a refillable water bottle, as there are no water vendors once you enter the archaeological site.
+• Carrying a refillable water bottle is advisable as vendors are not available once you enter the archaeological site.

-• A lightweight jacket is a smart idea if visiting in spring (March to May) or fall (September to November).
-The site can get windy even on warmer days.
+A lightweight jacket can be handy if visiting in spring (March to May) or fall (September to November), especially on windy days even when it’s warm.

 What's not allowed